 You cannot remove a directory while you are positioned in it.
 To remove a directory, you must be elsewhere in the directory tree.
-See Section 4.6.3 for more information.
+See Section 4.6 for more information.

 Before you can remove the directory project2, you must first remove the contents of that directory.
-In the following example, the cd command makes project2 your current directory, and the ls -F command lists the contents of project2:
+In the following example, the cd command makes project2 your current directory and the 1s -F command lists the contents of project2: